Intersections of the automorphism and the Ekedahl-Oort strata in $M_2$: The automorphism group stratification

 As a consequence, we can define $\varphi_1=\alpha_1^{-1}\circ\rho_1$ and $\varphi_2=\alpha_2^{-1}\circ\rho_2$, and deduce that there exists a map $\theta:\calC_{\lambda_1,\lambda_2}\rightarrow E_1\times_{\mathbb{P}^1}E_2$ making the following diagram commutative:

 It is not difficult to see that the preimages of the three points that are simultaneously in the branch loci of $\psi_1$ and $\psi_2$ give rise to singularities of $E_1\times_{\mathbb{P}^1}E_2$, so this is not a smooth curve.
-As $p_1$ is a dominant morphism to $E_1$ of degree two, $E_1\times_{\mathbb{P}^1}E_2$ has at most two irreducible components.
-If it had two irreducible components, the ramification locus of $p_1$ should correspond to the points where the two components meet and, therefore, all of these points should be singular.\\
+As $p_1$ is a dominant morphism to $E_1$ of degree two, $E_1\times_{\mathbb{P}^1}E_2$ has at most two irreducible components.\\

-However, we can check that $p_1$ has two ramification points which are smooth, namely, the two preimages of the ramification point of $\psi_1$ that is not a ramification point of $\psi_2$ (earlier in the proof I denoted this point as $\mu_1$).
+If it had two irreducible components, the ramification locus of $p_1$ should correspond to the points where the two components meet and, therefore, all of these points should be singular.
+However, we can check that $p_1$ has two ramification points which are smooth, namely, the two preimages of the ramification point of $\psi_1$ that is not a ramification point of $\psi_2$ (earlier in the proof we denoted this point as $\mu_1$).
 Therefore, we deduce that $E_1\times_{\mathbb{P}^1}E_2$ is irreducible.
 Although we will not prove it, one can further check that $E_1\times_{\mathbb{P}^1}E_2$ has three nodal singularities, and its arithmetic genus is five.\\